matthew-puku/snackfu/README.md

 ## Discuss the database relations to be implemented.

+Refer to ERD diagram above
+A User has a one to many relationship with an Order and a one to many relationship with a Listing.
+A Listing has a one to many relationship with a review.
+An Order has a many to many relationship with a listing.

 ## Describe your project’s models in terms of the relationships (active record associations) they have with each other.